iterative/dvc.org/content/docs/studio/get-started.md

    </admon>

-3. Iterative Studio identifies experiments and their data, metrics, plots and hyperparameters form the following sources:
+3. Iterative Studio identifies experiments and their data, metrics, plots and hyperparameters from the following sources:

    1. **`dvc.yaml` file**: Details of experiments saved as Git commits are fetched from this file.